JonasGoetz01/JH-App/README.md

-This website is a project to manage the drinks administration for the Jugendahus in Hainstadt, Germany.
+This website is a project to manage the drinks administration for the youth center in Hainstadt, Germany.

 NodeJS is used for this.